Women in the

 i. her own quarters

-ii. her own conveniences for cooking and sleeping
+ii. her own conveniences for

 iii. her own household slaves